0xNoNames/Python-Scripts/README.md

 # Python-Scripts
-A list of my python scripts.
+A list of my python scripts :

+- Hanzi
+  - A tool for learning Chinese sinograms
+- Wordle
+  - A cheat for wordle/motus
+- Noms.py
+  - A tool for sorting names